 Tip: You can easily find a list of UVC-compliant webcams on the Internet.

 The PX3 supports up to two webcams.
 After connecting a webcam, you can retrieve visual information from anywhere through the PX3 web interface.
-If your webcam supports audio, audio is available with videos.

 For more information on the Logitech webcam, see the user documentation accompanying it.